briencj/drat/README.md

 The package is also available from CRAN at <https://cran.r-project.org/package=dae> and from the Github repo at <https://github.com/briencj/dae>.
 However, the CRAN version, currently 3.1-27, is not updated as frequently as the version here or on GitHub.

 ## `growthPheno` {#gpheno}
-*(last updated 25th July 2020)*
+*(last updated 12th December 2020)*

 The `growthPheno` package is a collection of R functions that can be used to plot, smooth and extract growth traits for longitudinal data, as described by Brien et al. (2020).
 It is described in growthPheno-manual.pdf, which can be found using `vignette("Manual", package = "growthPheno")`.
 An overview can be obtained using `?growthPheno`.
 Two vignettes, `Tomato` and `Rice`, illustrate the process for smoothing and extraction of traits (SET), the former being the example presented in Brien et al. (2020).
 Use `vignette("Tomato", package = "growthPheno")` or `vignette("Rice", package = "growthPheno")` to access either of the vignettes.
 Many of the functions can be applied to longitudinal data in general.

-Windows binary R 4.0: [growthPheno_1.0-29.zip](http://briencj.github.io/drat/bin/windows/contrib/4.0/growthPheno_1.0-29.zip); Windows binary R 3.6: [growthPheno_1.0-29.zip](http://briencj.github.io/drat/bin/windows/contrib/3.6/growthPheno_1.0-29.zip);   Package source: [growthPheno_1.0-29.tar.gz](http://briencj.github.io/drat/src/contrib/growthPheno_1.0-29.tar.gz).
+Windows binary R 4.0: [growthPheno_1.0-30.zip](http://briencj.github.io/drat/bin/windows/contrib/4.0/growthPheno_1.0-30.zip); Windows binary R 3.6: [growthPheno_1.0-30.zip](http://briencj.github.io/drat/bin/windows/contrib/3.6/growthPheno_1.0-30.zip);   Package source: [growthPheno_1.0-30.tar.gz](http://briencj.github.io/drat/src/contrib/growthPheno_1.0-30.tar.gz).

 The package is also available from CRAN: <https://cran.r-project.org/package=growthPheno> and from the Github repo at <https://github.com/briencj/growthPheno>.
-However, the CRAN version, currently 1.0-26, is not updated as frequently as the version here.
+However, the CRAN version, currently 1.0-30, is not updated as frequently as the version here.

 #### Reference